utkarsh3mehta/notes/react.md

 **This still does not solve the key issue**

-**This does**
+**This does.**
 **Keep in mind that the key should always be the attribute of the highest parent class**
-- To solve the key issue, simple create an ID to each element in the array or object and pass it as key attributes.
+- To solve the key issue, simply create an ID to each element in the array or object and pass it as key attributes.

 ```jsx
 <Person key={person.id} />